gvwilson/sensibleadventures/cloudherd/reboot.md

   - So it has to be fun to read (like the books she's reading now)
   - NOT TOO SERIOUS
   - Characters need to be slight exaggerations/caricatures (except for Noxy and Thokmay)

+- Ulfmaerr makes a sacrifice for the village
+- Noxy realizes that if she throws away her power, she loses the power to fix what's broken in the world
+  - "Great power brings with it a great obligation."

 - Make Bonzon the villain
   - He gave away self-doubt for magic